There’s more to a car battery than meets the eye.

-Different Car Battery Technologies
+Different Car Battery Types

 STD (standard)

 Also called “wet” or “flooded” batteries.
 They are very common lead-acid batteries and most affordable.
+They consist of lead/antimony plates suspended in liquid acid.

 Calcium

 A calcium battery is basically a modified lead-acid battery.
 These batteries can be lead-calcium, lead-calcium-silver or calcium-calcium alloy.
+They are usually sealed and maintenance-free.

+The antimony in the plates is replaced by calcium, often combined with silver.
 The calcium component gives a lead-acid battery some advantages like improved resistance to corrosion, reduced gassing, less water usage and lower self-discharge.
+Silver makes the plates more resilient to high temperatures.

 Calcium batteries require a higher charge voltage (14,6-14,8V) than conventional batteries (13,8V) to get the maximum life out of the battery.
+Select AGM-mode on your battery charger if your calcium battery needs to be topped-up or trickle-charged. (check manual first)

 EFB (Enhanced Flooded Battery)